 Abstract Christmas Tree Coloring Project

 For an easy, mess-free art project, break out the colored pencils or crayons and encourage kids to get abstract.
 Using a ruler, draw heavy black lines every which way across your page, then color the central green triangle in monochromatic green.
-To take this project up to the next level, provide a few glitter glues so kid artists can add a touch of sparkle to their trees.Continue to 8 of 21 below.
+To take this project up to the next level and provide a few glitter glues so kid artists can add a touch of sparkle to their trees.Continue to 8 of 21 below.

 08 of 21